Medium

 Q. How are families and community stakeholders involved in the ND FIRST process?

 A. Families and community members are indispensable stakeholders in the ND FIRST process.
 As NDDPI develops the plan to support ND FIRST schools, it continues to consider how to leverage its expertise in the needs of its students, schools, and communities.
-NDDPI plans to hold at least one more public comment period to solicit feedback on the ND FIRST process plan.
-Then, as the plan is being implemented, there will be continued community outreach and engagement.
+NDDPI solicited feedback on the ND FIRST process plan throughout its development.
+Then, as the plan is implemented, there will be expectations of continued community outreach and engagement with families from school teams.

 Q. How are schools involved in the creation of customized and consistent expectations?